-I own two rescued guinea pigs right now.
-I am a thirty year old woman.
+I own two rescued guinea pigs.
+I am a thirty-year-old woman.
 And I am very cool and anyone who doesn’t think so is (a) jealous and (b) a hater.

-The guinea pig is the top ranked small animal for great reasons.
+The guinea pig is the top-ranked small animal for great reasons.
 Like the gerbil, they’re diurnal.
-Also like gerbils, they’re naturally social animals.
-They’re used to living in herds and can learn to accept a human as part of the crew.
+Also like gerbils, they’re naturally social.
+They live in herds and can learn to accept a human as part of the crew.
 They’re friendly and quirky and weird.
-They make hilarious sounds.
+They make hilarious noises.
 They look like wigs with eyes!
 Because they’ve been bred in captivity for thousands of years, they’re generally both healthy and docile.
 While they aren’t quite as long-lived as rabbits, they still live significantly longer than other rodents.

-Guinea pigs are just like us in that they cannot manufacture vitamin c, so you need to have a little knowledge of the vitamin content of plants, but they will happily live on apple cores, orange peels, lettuce stumps, broccoli stems, carrot greens, bean stalks, and other crap you’d mostly throw away.
+Guinea pigs are just like us in that they cannot manufacture vitamin C, so they will happily live on apple cores, orange peels, lettuce stumps, broccoli stems, carrot greens, bean stalks, and other crap you’d otherwise throw away.
 In exchange they give you top-notch manure.

-Because they cannot climb or jump high like other rodents, their cages can be built out of flexible, reusable materials.
+Because they can’t climb or jump high like other rodents, their cages can be built out of flexible, reusable materials.
 (Mine live in an enormous carved wardrobe, with little ramps built across each floor.
-No, I’m not joking.
 It’s very Narnian.)
 They don’t require litter or substrate, just cheap and washable fleece bedding.
-Unlike rabbits, their urine does not stink.
-They need a bath only rarely, but long haired varieties do need occasional haircuts.
+Unlike rabbits, their urine doesn’t stink.
+They need a bath only rarely, but long-haired varieties do need occasional haircuts.
 I still feel really bad about the full Flock of Seagulls I gave to one of mine last summer.

-If you’re someone who worries about the responsibility of caring for a pet, get a guinea pig.
+If you worry about the responsibility of a pet, get a guinea pig.
 These fuckers won’t let you get away with shit.
-They recognize the sound of produce bags rustling from several rooms away, and will trumpet quite loudly to remind you of your Faustian agreement to keep them alive.
+They recognize the sound of produce bags rustling from rooms away and will trumpet loudly to remind you of your Faustian agreement to keep them alive.

 #5 Goat (TIED)